Opportunities

 • Expected close date — when you think it'll land.

-• Stage — where the deal is in your sales process (e.g. Qualification, Proposal, Negotiation, ClosedWon, ClosedLost).
+• Stage — where the deal is in your process, through to Closed-Won or Closed-Lost.

 • Parent — the customer or lead this deal is for.

-• Notes — freeform context (what's blocking, who's championing, expected discount).
+• Notes — what's blocking, who's championing, expected discount.

 Why opportunities are separate from customers

-A customer can be a recurring relationship with many deals over many years — an annual renewal, an upsell, a one-off services engagement.
-Tracking those as one big customer record would erase the timeline.
-Opportunities give each deal its own line item:
+A customer can have many deals over many years — a renewal, an upsell, a services engagement.
+Each gets its own line so the timeline stays intact:

-• Multiple in flight — a customer can have three opportunities open at once; you can see each amount and close date independently.
+• Multiple in flight — several open at once, each with its own amount and date.

-• Pipeline forecasting — sum amount of open opportunities by stage to project the quarter.
+• Forecasting — sum open amounts by stage to project the quarter.

 Tips

-• Set the close date even if it's a guess.
-You can always update; an empty date hurts pipeline forecasting more than a rough estimate does.
+• Set a close date even if it's a guess — an empty date hurts forecasting more than a rough one.

 Published on 2026-06-01